Whiffer/SwiftUI-Core-Data-Test/README.md

 The App uses a Tabbed View that displays the same CoreData database several ways.

 The Data Source also supports nested SwiftUI Lists with correct implementations of move and delete.

+This project is still a work in progress.
+Several changes will be made in the near future.